BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 Continue "Understanding Your Lightning Setup" with [§18.2: Knowing Your Lightning Setup](18_2_Knowing_Your_lightning_Setup.md).

-## Variant: Installing from Ubuntu ppa
+## Variant: Install from Ubuntu ppa

 If you are using a Ubuntu version other than Debian, you can install c-lightning using [Ubuntu ppa](https://launchpad.net/~lightningnetwork/+archive/ubuntu/ppa):